Pass MRCGP AKT with Arora

 3 x Online courses (clinical + stats + admin) plus detailed PDF notes.
 Guideline based and up-to-date.

-9 Mock exams (1800 challenging questions designed) to re-create AKT exam conditions and refine exam technique.
+PLUS 9 x Mock exams to re-create AKT exam conditions and refine exam technique.

-A live course with access to the mock before the course.
-Focused on discussing high yield clinical areas, stats and admin, with a discussion around answers to help you avoid common mistakes.
+PLUS Live Big Mock course (virtual), focused on high yield clinical, stats and admin, with a heavy focus on technique to help you avoid common mistakes.